(1) B2B Wave Ltd, a company incorporated in UK (registration number 10023457) (the “Provider”)

 (c) determining the causes of errors and fixing errors in the Platform.

 2.2 In the case of technical problems the Customer must make all reasonable efforts to investigate and diagnose problems before contacting the Provider.
-If Customer still needs technical help, the Customer must make all requests for Support Services through the email email@example.com, and all such requests must include at least the following information: event that was caused, browser used, OS used, URL of the event and products & dealers if known.
+If Customer still needs technical help, the Customer must make all requests for Support Services through the email email@example.com, and all such requests must include at least the following information: event that was caused, browser used, OS used, URL of the event and products and dealers if known.

 3. Response and resolution times